Effective for bookings made on or after June 14, 2022.

 On Cruises which do not embark, disembark or call at any United States Port and do not embark or disembark at any European Union Member State Port, QEI shall be entitled to any and all liability limitations, immunities and rights applicable to it under the “Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea” (“Athens Convention”).
 The Athens Convention limits the carrier’s liability to death or personal injury to a passenger to no more than 46,666 Special Drawing Rights as defined therein (approximately USD $64,510.71 as of January 2020, which amount fluctuates, depending on the daily exchange rate as printed in the Wall Street Journal).
 In addition, and on all other Cruises, all the exemptions from and limitations of liability provided in or authorized by the laws of the United States (including Title 46, United States Code Sections 30501 through 30509 and 30511) will apply.

-A) The parties hereto agree that any and all disputes and claims that the each may have against the other that arise out of or relate to this Agreement and the Expedition including the breach, termination, enforcement, interpretation or validity of this Agreement, including the agreement to arbitrate (the “Arbitration Agreement”) and the scope or applicability of this Arbitration Agreement (collectively, “Disputes”), including but not limited to the arbitrability of any and all Disputes, which are over US$15,000, will be resolved in a binding, confidential, individual and fair arbitration process pursuant to this Section 26, and not in court.
-The only exceptions to this Arbitration Agreement are that (i) Disputes of up to and including US$15,000 shall be pursued in Delaware small claims court, also known as the Delaware Justice of the Peace Court and (ii) Each party may bring suit in court against the other to enjoin infringement or other misuse of intellectual property rights.
+A) The parties hereto agree that any and all disputes and claims that the each may have against the other that arise out of or relate to these Terms and Conditions and the Expedition including the breach, termination, enforcement, interpretation or validity of these Terms and Conditions, including the agreement to arbitrate (the “Arbitration Agreement”) and the scope or applicability of this Arbitration Agreement (collectively, “Disputes”), will be resolved in a binding, confidential, individual and fair arbitration process pursuant to this Section 26, and not in court.
+The only exceptions to this Arbitration Agreement are that (i) each party shall submit a Dispute on an individual basis in small claims court if such Dispute qualifies; and. (ii) each party may bring suit in court against the other to enjoin infringement or other misuse of intellectual property rights.

 (C) If either the Passenger or QEI wants to arbitrate a Dispute, the Passenger or QEI must first send by mail to the other a written Notice of Dispute (“Notice”) that sets forth the name, address, and contact information of the party giving notice, the specific facts giving rise to the Dispute, the Expedition to which the Notice relates, and the relief requested.
 The Passenger’s Notice to QEI must be sent by mail to Attention: Customer Service, 3131 Elliott Ave, Suite 300, Seattle, WA 98121 USA.
 QEI will send any Notice to the Passenger at the contact information QEI has for the Passenger or that the Passenger provides.
 It is the sender’s responsibility to ensure that the recipient receives the Notice.
 During the first 45 days after the Passenger or QEI sends a Notice to the other, the Passenger and QEI may try to reach a settlement of the Dispute.
 If the Passenger and QEI do not resolve the Dispute within those first 45 days, either the Passenger or QEI may initiate arbitration in accordance with this Section 26.